 Next, potential borrowers can’t have any late payments on their credit report for the last year.
 That dismisses another 25% of the applicants.

 In all, only 10% of the people who apply for a loan at Lending Club actually get funded according to interview I had with a company exec some years back.

 Also, as of a few years ago, the average Lending Club borrower had:

 - A 706 FICO score

 - $70,794 personal income (top 10% of US population)

 - Average Loan Size $13,076

-When I spoke to Rob about this he assured me that Lending Club was solid.
-But even then, the company does have a plan “B”.
-They have an arrangement with a large established debt collection firm (Portfolio Financial Servicing Co) that would step in should Lending Club step off.
-That was also reassuring to me .
+I was told that the company does have a plan “B”.
+They have an arrangement with established debt collection firms that would step in should Lending Club step off.

 3. Lots of Work

 I was worried about having to do a lot of work to find good loans.
 It takes time to go through the thousands of available loans to find people you are comfortable loaning money to.